Long-time behavior of solutions to a fluid dynamic shape optimization problem via phase-field method: Long time behavior of minima

 \begin{remark} We note that the computations in the proof above estimated the terms $J_T(\varphi^s) - J_s(\varphi^s)$ and $J_T(\varphi^T) - J_s(\varphi^T)$ to obtain the desired bound.
 Using similar line of arguments, we can show that

+This is done, for example, by taking the absolute value of the terms in the second line in \eqref{gapest:1} and continuing as is resulting to the estimate for $|J_T(\varphi^s) - J_s(\varphi^s)|$.

+\end{remark} \jshsr{ \begin{remark} In certain optimal control frameworks (cf. \cite{PSJMFM2021,jork2025}), monitoring the state at the terminal time is of particular interest.
+Accordingly, if instead of considering the time-average tracking term, we replace it with final time tracking of the form $\int_\Omega \frac{\varphi+1}{2} |\bu(T)-\bu_d|^2 \chi_\omega \du x$, following the computations above--specifically \eqref{wL2}, we get the bound

-This is done, for example, by taking the absolute value of the terms in the second line in \eqref{gapest:1} and continuing as is, resulting to the estimate for $|J_T(\varphi^s) - J_s(\varphi^s)|$. \end{remark} \begin{remark} The result of Theorem~\ref{thm:asymp} justifies to approximate a solution to the time-dependent problem \ref{reduced:objphasetime} by a solution to the stationary problem \ref{reduced:objphasestat}, which in practice should be significantly cheaper to calculate.
+where the first term, involving the exponential originates from the final time tracking, and the second term is from the penalty for the porous medium approximation. \end{remark} } \begin{remark} The result of Theorem~\ref{thm:asymp} justifies to approximate a solution to the time-dependent problem \ref{reduced:objphasetime} by a solution to the stationary problem \ref{reduced:objphasestat}, which in practice should be significantly cheaper to calculate.
 On the other hand, it gives rise to the question of whether a sequence of solutions to the time-dependent problem for $T\to \infty$ converges to a solution of the stationary problem. \end{remark} If we consider a sequence $(T_n)\subset \mathbb{R}_{+}$ such that $T_n\to \infty$ as $n\to \infty$, we take a sequence $(\varphi^{T_n}) \subset \Phi_{ad}$ of minimizers of $J_{T_n}$.
 From \eqref{ineq:t-s}, we see that

 We thus find $\varphi^\infty \in\Phi_{ad}$ and extract a subsequence of $(\varphi^{T_n})$, which we denote in the same manner, such that the following convergences hold

 The natural question that follows is: What role does the element $\varphi^\infty \in \Phi_{ad}$ play?
 Theorem~\ref{thm:phiInftyIsMin} establishes that $\varphi^\infty$ is, in fact, a minimizer of $J_s$.